scratchfoundation/scratch-desktop/README.md

 ### Making a Raspberry Pi Specific Build

-Can be done on Mac or Raspberry Pi OS (though for the Pi the above needs to be run through).
+Can be done on ~~Mac~~ (currently this will result in `gpiolib.node` being compiled for the wrong architecture, see below) or Raspberry Pi OS (though for the Pi the above needs to be run through).

+Currently NodeJS > 16 will throw certificate errors.
+To get around this, install the Node 16 version defined in `.tool-versions` via [asdf](https://asdf-vm.com/guide/getting-started.html):

+`asdf install`

+Ensure that `static/gpiolib.node` is built for the correct architecture, ie. delete it and run `npm run compile:cpp` on the target platform.

+Build the Linux / Raspberry Pi package:

 `npm run dist:rpi`

 This will output 2 builds (arm64 and armv7l).

 Please remember to increment the patch version so RPL's apt knows it's a new version.